Granule cell: Cerebellar granule cell

 The granule cells, produced by the rhombic lip, are found in the granule cell layer of the cerebellar cortex.
 They are small and numerous.
 They are characterized by a very small soma and several short dendrites which terminate with claw-shaped endings.
 In the transmission electron microscope, these cells are characterized by a darkly stained nucleus surrounded by a thin rim of cytoplasm.
 The axon ascends into the molecular layer where it splits to form parallel fibers.

 Dentate gyrus granule cell

 The principal cell type of the dentate gyrus is the granule cell.
 The dentate gyrus granule cell has an elliptical cell body with a width of approximately 10 μm and a height of 18μm.

 The granule cell has a characteristic cone-shaped tree of spiny apical dendrites.
-The dendrite branches project throughout the entire molecular layer and the furthest tips of the dendritic tree end just at the hippocampal fissure or at the ventricular surface.
+The dendrite branches project throughout the entire molecular layer, and the furthest tips of the dendritic tree end at the hippocampal fissure or at the ventricular surface.
 The granule cells are tightly packed in the granular cell layer of the dentate gyrus.